JackFrancisD/pyApolloPhotosDownloader/README.md

 ## How to use it

-You need Python 3.x for any platform, Windows, OS X and Linux should all works.
+You need Python 3.x for any platform.
+Windows, OS X and Linux should all work.
 (I tested only on Debian.)

 Download the script and just run it with `python3 pyApolloDL.py`